pallavilagisetti/admin_control/README.md

 - `README.md` - Main documentation (this file)
 - `upstar-backend/README.md` - Backend documentation

-**Note:** All these files use `54.254.3.87:5433` as the default database connection.
+**Note:** All these files use `54.254.3.87:5433` as the default (ec2 public ip) database connection.
 To change the database server, update the IP address in these files or set the `DB_HOST` environment variable.

 ## 🤝 Contributing